John Lumley, 1st Baron Lumley: Lumleian Lectures

 With Richard Caldwell, Lord Lumley endowed a series of lectures, known as the Lumleian Lectures, starting in 1582 and still being given today.
 Initially they were about anatomy and surgery, with the purpose of "spreading light" and increasing the general knowledge of anatomy throughout England, but today they are on general medicine.

 Initially plans were for a full anatomy course based on weekly lectures, but by 1616 there were three lectures per year.
 The work of William Harvey on the circulation of the blood was first announced by Harvey in the Lumleian Lecture for 1616.

 Today the lecture is given once a year, organised by the Royal College of Physicians of London.

 Death

 John Lumley died 11 April 1609, aged 76, without any surviving children.
+He died at his house in London by St Olave's and was buried at Cheam.

 At his death the Barony of Lumley (created 1547) became extinct.
 He was buried at Cheam with his first wife; a tomb and monument there at St. Dunstan's Church memorialize Lumley and his two wives.
 The composer John Bull wrote one of his greatest works to Lumley's memory, contained in the Fitzwilliam Virginal Book, (Pavan and Galliard Lord Lumley).
 In his will dated 28 January 1606 and probated in 1609, Lumley settled the bulk of his estate on his cousin and heir male, Richard Lumley, 1st Viscount Lumley.